aquelegabes/RSAEncryption/README.md

 * Encrypting and signing:
 ```
   rsaencryption -e -s --target=.\\myfile.pdf --publickey=.\\pub.key.pem --privatekey=\\priv.key.pem
+        Sign data (using private key) then encrypts (using public key) merged
-        Encrypts using public key and sign the specified file using default output with specified private key
+            signature and data using default output
 ```
 * Decrypting:
 ```
   rsaencryption -d --target=.\\myfile.encrypted.pdf --output=.\\ --privatekey=.\\priv.key.pem --verbose
-        Decrypts specified file on specified output using selected key with increase verbosity
+        Decrypts specified file on specified output using selected key
+            with increase verbosity
 ```
 * Generating new key:
  ```
-  rsaencryption --newkey=4096 -o=.\
+  rsaencryption --newkey -o=.\
-        Generates a new key with chosen size at selected path
+        Generates a new key with default name and size at selected path
 ```
 * Signing only:
 ```